Clinical Trial VICCTHN1244

 5. Patients with treated asymptomatic CNS metastases are eligible.
 ALK positive patients with untreated asymptomatic CNS lesions may be allowed to enroll.

 6. Male patients willing to use adequate contraceptive measures.

-7. Female patients who are not of child-bearing potential, and female patients of child-bearing potential who agree to use adequate contraceptive measures and who have a negative serum or urine pregnancy test within 1 week prior to initial trial treatment.
+7. Female patients who are not of child-bearing potential, and female patients of child-bearing potential who agree to use adequate contraceptive measures.

 8. Patients must be ≥ 18 years of age.

 9. Patients must have measurable or evaluable disease for the dose escalation portion of the study and measurable disease for the expanded cohort portion of the study (except for patients with CNS metastases).

 10. Patients entering this study will be asked to provide tissue for correlative testing.